mohammadaliawan/launch_school_RB101/README.md

 Lessons:

 - Small Problems
-- PEDAC
+- PEDAC - Done
-- Large Problems
+- Large Problems - Done

 This part is about how to go about solving a problem
 - Understanding a problem and all its requirements and rules, edge cases etc.